ibexa/documentation-user/docs/dam/ibexa_dam.md

 Assets are organized and stored in folders.
 The folder structure serves as another option for filtering assets.

 To navigate through folders, go to left-side panel **Folders**, and in the folders tree view, click folder you want to open.

 !!! note

-    Filtering by attribues and folders is complimentary, it means you can
+    Filtering by attribues and folders is complimentary, it means you have to use these two methods at once to get search results.

 ### Insert images